A brief guide to making a No Win, No Fee professional negligence claim

 Background to No Win, No Fee funding in the UK

-Until the 1990’s No Win – No Fee was forbidden in English law.
-However when the Government wanted to save money by abolishing Legal Aid it decided to import the concept from jurisdictions like the United States where No Win – No Fee was firmly entrenched in the legal culture.
-By encouraging solicitors to undertake litigation work on a No Win – No Fee basis the Government thought that access to justice could be preserved, without the public purse picking up the tab.
+Until the 1990’s No Win, No Fee was forbidden in English law.
+However when the Government wanted to save money by abolishing Legal Aid it decided to import the concept from jurisdictions like the United States where No Win, No Fee was firmly entrenched in the legal culture.
+By encouraging solicitors to undertake litigation work on a No Win, No Fee basis the Government thought that access to justice could be preserved, without the taxpayer picking up the tab.

 There are various forms of No Win, No Fee funding, but in simple terms the solicitor only gets paid if the case is successful.
 In the context of a professional negligence claim, this usually means that if the client wins their case for compensation then the solicitor’s fees become payable.
-If no compensation is recovered then the solicitor receives no payment for the work carried out.
+If the client does not win their case then the solicitor receives no payment for the work carried out.

 Does ‘No Win – No Fee’ mean ‘free’?